 Simplified diagram of the Davisson

 Source: Introducing Atomic Physics, Samuel Tolansky (1956)

 A series of experiments were carried out by the American physicists Clinton Davisson and Lester Germer in 1927, which provided the first experimental support for Louis de Broglie's bold hypothesis that particles of matter have wave properties (see de Broglie and matter waves).
 Electrons from a heated filament were accelerated by a small potential difference and allowed to impinge upon a single crystal of nickel.
-The intensity of the electrons was measured for various angles of scattering for a range of accelerating potentials from 40 to 68 volts.
-For electrons accelerated through 54 volts the reflection was most pronounced and occurred at an angle of 50° to the incident electron beam.
+The intensity of the electrons was measured for various angles of scattering for a range of accelerating potentials from 40 to 68 V. For electrons accelerated through 54 V the reflection was most pronounced and occurred at an angle of 50° to the incident electron beam.

 Bearing in mind that the kinetic energy of the electrons is given by ½mv 2 = Ve and that the wavelength associated with them is h/mv, the wavelength is given by λ = h/√(2Vem).
 Substitution of relevant data gives

 λ = (6.6 × 10-34/√(2 × 54 × 1.6 × 10-19 × 9.1 × 10-31) = 1.67 × 10-10 m = 0.167 nm.